 - Works with both live traffic and previously captured packet files (

-can be installed using standard package managers.
+Available on Unix-based systems like Linux and macOS, tcpflow can be installed using standard package managers.
 It’s also available for Windows through Cygwin.

-Why tcpflow
+Why tcpflow Matters

-focuses on reconstructing complete TCP sessions, which is essential in many use cases:
+While tools like tcpdump and Wireshark are great for capturing packets and analyzing protocols, tcpflow focuses on reconstructing complete TCP sessions, which is essential in many use cases:

 - Reconstructing HTTP Requests and Responses

-is perfect for analyzing web traffic.
+tcpflowis perfect for analyzing web traffic.
 It can capture and store complete HTTP requests and responses, allowing you to inspect headers, payloads, and cookies.

 - Debugging Application Protocols